-Christopher is the current Treasurer for the British Columbia Association for Professional Archaeologist, serving his second term on the BCAPA executive.
+Since 2015, Christopher has been the Treasurer for the British Columbia Association of Professional Archaeologists.
 After receiving his BA in Archaeology from Simon Fraser University in 2005, he spent several years working in Human Resources before joining the consulting world in 2011.
 He has worked extensively across the province on both large and small scale projects and is particularly interested in issues surrounding First Nations engagement in archaeology.

 Heather Kendall – Secretary

 Heather is the Secretary for the British Columbia Association of Professional Archaeologists.
-This is her first year as part of the executive, being elected at the 2018 AGM.
+This is her second year on the executive as secretary, being elected at the 2018 AGM.
 Heather has been an active member of the BCAPA since 2007.

 Heather completed her B.A (hons) and M.A at Simon Fraser University in 2007, and 2014, respectively.
 Her master’s thesis focused on the characterization of chert toolstone material in the mid-Fraser region, and their relationship to artifacts recovered from EeRl-7 (the Keatley Creek site).
 In addition to academics, Heather has been working as a consultant archaeologist in British Columbia for 12 years and has worked in the Yukon and the Caribbean.
 Heather is a field director in the sub-arctic/Boreal, Interior Plateau, and Northwest Coast culture regions and is a permit holder for the Northwest Coast.
 Heather works for Archer CRM Partnership in Burnaby.

-Heather lives in North Vancouver and has two dogs, Chert and Cash.
+Heather lives in Coquitlam and has two dogs, Chert and Cash.
 She has a love of shoes, hiking, geology, woodworking, kayaking, and traveling.

 Megan Harris – First Director

-Megan is currently the First Director with the BCAPA and chairs the Membership Committee.
-This is her first year on the executive after being elected at the 2018 AGM.
-She is an archaeologist working in the Similkameen.
+Megan Harris is currently the First Director with the BCAPA and chairs the Membership Committee.
+She is an archaeologist working in the Southern Interior.
 Megan completed her undergraduate degree at UBC in 2012 and her MA thesis at SFU in 2017 focusing on ground stone disk beads from the Salish Sea region.
-Megan has been working as an archaeologist since 2012 throughout British Columbia with experience on small and large-scale projects.
+Megan has been working as an archaeologist since 2012 throughout British Columbia with experience on small and large scale projects.

-When Megan is not in the field, she enjoys baking, travelling, and canning everything in sight.
+When Megan is not in the field, she enjoys baking, traveling, and canning everything in sight.

 Achinie Wijesinghe – 2nd Director

 Achinie was the past President of the BCAPA and is the current Second Director.
-This is her third year as part of the executive after being elected as Vice President in 2016.
+This is her fourth year as part of the executive.
 She has been an active committee member of the BCAPA since 2005.

 Achinie graduated with a Bachelors of Arts degree in Archaeology from Simon Fraser University (2005) and worked as a consulting archaeologist for over 12 years.
 Her passion for fieldwork and First Nation community engagement was sparked during her field school in Kamloops (2004).
 She has experience working on various large and small scale projects throughout BC with a special interest in the Interior Plateau.